cpit405/css-slides/slides.md

 ---

-# Adding and Applying CSS to HTML
+# Adding CSS to HTML

 There are three main ways to apply CSS to an HTML document.